kenharsch/ourvapes/README.md

 ### Interacting with Postgres DB

-Once logged in as _psotgres_ on your OS you can connect to the postgres server via
+Once logged in as _postgres_ on your OS you can connect to the postgres server via
 ```
 $ psql
 ```